apigee/apigee-go-gen/README.md

   * Creating a bundle zip
     ```shell
-    proxy-tool transform yaml-to-bundle \
+    apigee-go-gen transform yaml-to-bundle \
         --input ./examples/yaml-first/petstore/apiproxy.yaml \
         --output ./out/bundles/petstore.zip
     ```
   * Creating a bundle directory
     ```shell
-    proxy-tool transform yaml-to-bundle \
+    apigee-go-gen transform yaml-to-bundle \
         --input ./examples/yaml-first/petstore/apiproxy.yaml \
         --output ./out/bundles/petstore
     ```

 ## Template Rendering Commands

-The `proxy-tool` includes a set of `render` commands that let you create API Proxy bundles based on popular formats like OpenAPI, GraphQL, gRPC, and more using templates.
+The `apigee-go-gen` includes a set of `render` commands that let you create API Proxy bundles based on popular formats like OpenAPI, GraphQL, gRPC, and more using templates.
 Think of these templates as blueprints for your API Proxies.

 * `render template` - Renders a [Go-style](https://pkg.go.dev/text/template) template